aswanthnarayan/ProgrammingNotes/Typescript/TypeScript.md

 ```
 *Here, MathOperation is a function signature, ensuring that add and multiply both accept two numbers and return a number.*

-## Duck Typing
+## Duck Typing (Structural Typing)
-Duck typing is a concept in TypeScript (and other dynamically typed languages) where an object's type is determined by its shape (properties and methods) rather than explicitly declaring its type.
+Duck typing is a concept where an object's type is determined by its shape (properties and methods) rather than explicitly declaring its type.
+TypeScript has a **structural type system**, which is a formal implementation of this concept.

 - In TypeScript, if an object has the required properties and methods of a type, it is considered to be of that type, even if it wasn’t explicitly declared as such.